lauracarpaciu/Currency-Rates/README.md

 Efficient way to have currency rates based on xml String:

-•	1 - Create a method, that take the xml and return a dictionary (Currency, Rate)
+•	1 - Code to make a webservice HTTP request

-•	2 - Create a method, that take the string price(euro.Text) and Rate
+•	2 - Write the HTTP message response to a String.

-•	3 - Calling methods in calculateCurrencies_Click, like
+•	3 - Create an inteface to be implemented on File Printer & Console Printer Class

-•	4 – Test
+•	4 – Print the output on console

-•	5 - Result